mhaidarhanif/super-qa-demo/README.md

 ### Development

-1. Run `npm install` to install server dependencies.
+1. Run `yarn install` or `npm install` to install server dependencies.
 2. Run `bower install` to install front-end dependencies.
-3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running
+3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running.
+[Homebrew and Lunchy make this easy](https://changelog.com/posts/lunchy-a-friendly-wrapper-for-launchctl).
 4. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ### Build and Development